Module 16, CLP Classification

 This course, delivered live, online over four sessions (two mornings one week followed by two morning the next week), will include sessions covering the following topics:

-- Overview of the CLP Regulation and its relation to GHS
+- Overview of the GB and EU CLP Regulations and their relation to GHS

 - Key concepts of classification: hazard classes, hazard categories, and harmonised classifications